[2026 Latest Edition] Complete Preparation Guide for the Kendo First Dan Promotion Examination Written Test | 30 Questions and Sample Answers

 Are you properly prepared for the written exam for the Kendo 1st Dan promotion examination?

-For those of you who are about to take your first-dan promotion examination in kendo, are you fully prepared for the written exam?
+For those of you who are about to take your first-degree kendo promotion examination, are you fully prepared for the written exam?
 Even if you have been diligently practicing your practical skills and Japanese kendo forms, many of you may be feeling anxious about the written exam, wondering "I don't know what will come up" or "I don't know how to study."

 ⚠️ Important Notice